Bertrand31/Monitaure/README.md

 [![Monitaure main dashboard](https://monitaure.io/images/hp-dashboard-preview.png)](https://monitaure.io)

-## Project purpose

-While it is a useful service anyone can use, it is also meant -as a team project- to showcase our skills.

-The team is composed of the following people:
-* [Bertrand Junqua](https://awebsiteabout.me) for both the front-end and back-end developments, and server administration ;
-* [Guillaume Parra](https://whyyouwillhire.me) who takes care of the UI & UX ;
-* [Quentin Bucciarelli](https://www.behance.net/qbucciarelli) who laid a hand for writing some of the CSS and the email templates.

 ## Why it's awesome

 From a technical standpoint, here are some of the key aspects of Monitaure: